iagocavalcante/react-native-zoom-bridge/README.md

 ### Can Zoom US bridge join a meeting with waiting room enabled ?
 Yes.
 This is supported in both iOS and Android.

+### Can Zoom US bridge change default language ?
+Yes.
+This is supported only in iOS.

 ### Can Zoom US bridge join a meeting that have not started?
 No, not currently (iOS only).